 Curriculum content in our Secondary Department covers the four core areas of learning, Communication and Interaction, Thinking and Problem Solving, Self Regulation and Behaviour, and Independence.
 These core areas are then split into 6 learning strands, to ensure breath and depth to each learners experiences and key skills are covered over a 4 year thematic curriculum cycle.

 Some Key Stage 4 students work towards accreditation through the OCR 'Life and Living Skills' programme and all have the opportunity to gain work experience by visiting our school charity shop whilst also developing valuable social, communication, literacy and numeracy skills.
 Further details regarding the OCR accreditation modules available and our school charity shop can be found below.

-Below you will find details of each of our secondary class's termly topic plans for the current academic year, which includes information about the learning covered in each class and some linked ideas for our families to try at home.
+Below you will find details of each of our primary class's termly topic plans, which includes information about the learning covered in each class and some linked ideas for our families to try at home.